A pilgrimage in Spain - a holiday with a difference.

 The Hostal de los Reyes Catolicos was originally built as a hospital by Queen Isabel and King Ferdinand.
 It has been lovingly renovated and now is part of the luxury hotel chain the Parador.
 This was our reward at the end of the Camino.

 I initially felt tight about paying to stay there as everything along the Camino was so much cheaper and as a family of five we would have to take two hotel rooms.
 But there is no way I regretted staying there (even extending to stay an extra two nights).
 I am glad my good buddy Jodi persisted in saying we had to experience it.
-It is a beautiful renaissance style building.
-Even when we walked in off the square muddy and wet they didn’t bat an eyelid taking our luggage and showing us to our room.
+This beautiful renaissance style building had great ambiance and such amazing service; even when we walked in off the square muddy and wet they didn’t bat an eyelid taking our luggage and showing us to our room.

 Walking the camino with kids